Discover our International Student Program

 Students in Grades 9 to 12 can participate in a homestay program offered by MLI Homestay.
 This organization places students with caring and supportive Canadian host families.
 Students have an opportunity to learn about Canadian culture and share their culture with their Canadian family members.
 View our profile with the Canadian Association of Public Schools – International (CASP-I).

 The Ottawa Catholic School Board proudly embraces diversity and welcomes students from all countries.
 We welcome international students at all grade levels in our schools, from Kindergarten to Grade 12.
 Students from abroad enjoy this opportunity to learn about our culture and make new friends while receiving a quality education in Canada.

-Once you have completed the application form and paid the necessary fees, we will issue a letter of acceptance.
+Once you have been accepted we will issue a letter of acceptance.
 International students need this letter in order to obtain a Study Permit from Citizenship and Immigration Canada.
-A study permit is required for all fee-paying international students.
+A study permit is required for international students.

 International students pay annual tuition fees in order to attend one of our quality OCSB schools.
 These fees cover the costs of important programs, such as English as a second language (ESL) instruction, if needed.
 The fees also help pay for essential transportation services, given that the student’s residential address meets eligibility requirements.
 Transportation will be also provided to our high school ESL Centres, even if they are outside the student’s attendance boundary.
 All payments should be made payable to the “Ottawa Catholic School Board” and should include the name of the student on the method of payment.
 Payment options from within Canada are a bank draft, money order, or certified cheque.

 |Tuition||$12,000 CAD per year||$13,000 CAD per year ($6,500 per semester)|

 |Medical insurance||$450 CAD per year||$450 CAD per year|